kendraio/kendraio-app/docs/workflow/blocks/http.rst

 **Headers**
 For advanced use cases, the payload can be constructed using a JMES Path expression.
-Custom headers can also be specified using JMES Path expressions.
+Custom headers can also be specified using JMESPath expressions.
 Be careful to write your header's value with two types of quote (double quotes + single quotes), if the value is a string.

 .. code-block:: json